Shanghai – a Chinese city of glamour and promise

 Shanghai has been raised on finance.
-Once an illustrious financial centre of the Far East, today’s modern metropolis is a world-renowned economic, trading and shipping empire.
+Once an illustrious financial centre of East Asia, today’s modern metropolis is a world-renowned economic, trading and shipping empire.
 Yet there’s so much more to this buzzy city.

 It is the gastronomic capital of China, showcasing a vast array of local and international dishes.
 The mouthwatering foodie scene is varied, exciting and it can be pretty exclusive too: Shanghai has its own Michelin dining guide, something not many world cities can boast.